 International schools in New York City

-International schools are a good option for students whose first language is not English, as well as those who are only in the USA for a short time.
+International schools are an excellent option for students whose first language is not English and those who are only in the US for a short time.
 However, not all countries are necessarily represented in New York's international schools.
-However, even attending an international school with a different curriculum from that of one's home country can still be beneficial as they allow expat children to mix with other expats from a variety of countries.
+Still, attending an international school with a different curriculum from that of one's home country can be beneficial, as they allow children to experience different cultures.

 Tutors in New York City

 Local tutors can be a valuable resource for newly arrived families as they can provide support in several ways.
 For example, a child struggling to adapt to a new curriculum may benefit from extra lessons with a tutor to help get them up to speed.
 Tutors can also assist foreign children with low English proficiency or help them maintain their mother tongue if they attend a school taught in a different language.

 There are many reputable tutoring companies throughout New York City.
 Parents may want to use a private tutor for specialised one-on-one tutoring.
 Some well-respected tutor companies in NYC include Central Park Tutors, Prestige Prep and Big Apple Tutoring.

 There are also tutor services provided by non-profit or government-affiliated organisations.
 One such example is the New York Public Library's 'Enrichment Zones', where children can get help with homework and develop reading and maths proficiency.
 Organisations such as Boys and Girls Clubs of America and 826NYC also offer similar programmes.

 ►Kids and Family in New York City provides some useful insights into family life in the Big Apple

 ►For a list of recommended schools, see International Schools in New York City